Safatreza/Wildlife-Movement-Profiler/Wildlife-Movement-Profiler-main/Wildlife-Movement-Profiler-main/usage_and_comments.md

 **Dummy mode** allows you to demo and visualize the dashboard and analytics features without running any backend or installing Python.
 This is ideal for quick demos, development, or sharing the project with others.

 **Steps:**
-1. Use the quick launch command above, or
+1. Use the quick launch commands above, or
 2. Locate the file:
    - `Wildlife-Movement-Profiler-main/Wildlife-Movement-Profiler-main/dummy_dashboard.html`
    and open it in any modern web browser.